Kong/docs.konghq.com/app/deck/overview.md

 ## Getting help

 One of the design goals of decK is deliver a good developer experience to you.
-And part of it is getting the required help when you need it.
+Part of it is getting the required help when you need it.
 To seek help, use the following resources:
 - `--help` flag gives you the necessary help in the terminal itself and should solve most of your problems.